caraml-dev/turing/docs/README.md

 ## When To Use Turing
 * You need to send traffic to multiple model endpoints

-* You need to ensemble the resulting response based on the experiment configuration in Litmus / XP
+* You need to ensemble the resulting response based on the experiment configuration.

 * You want request-response pairs to be logged.